Bartzi/stn-ocr/README.md

-# Towards Semi-Supervised End-to-End Scene Text Recognition
+# STN-OCR: A single Neural Network for Text Detection and Text Recognition

-This repository contains the code for the paper: TODO
+This repository contains the code for the paper: [STN-OCR: A single Neural Network for Text Detection and Text Recognition]()

 # Structure of the repository